 Where can I find clients or online jobs for beginners and students with no experience?

-You can find online jobs for Filipino students on the usual job platforms, like Onlinejobs.ph and Upwork, and social media channels, like Facebook groups and Reddit.
+You can find online jobs for Filipino students on Onlinejobs.ph, Upwork, and other job platforms.
+You might be surprised but social media channels, like Facebook groups and Reddit also have excellent opportunities available.
 But remember not to limit yourselves to just these platforms.

 Be as creative as you can in finding an online job.
 For example, if you want to become a social media content creator, then find social media pages that you think lack content.
 Contact the owner and see if you can sell your services to them.